 2) Main clause (Body Paragraphs)

 This is a foundation of the work and therefore, is the most important part of the composition.
 It reveals the topic and explains the essence of the work.
 In the beginning, you should describe characters in details.
 Briefly describe events that occurred with them and the actions of these characters, giving them a preliminary assessment.
 In this part of the work, you will be comparing your objects by providing examples, facts and arguments that should persuade the reader to your point of view.
 However, you should not make any specific statements yet.

 Just like the intro, your final clause should not be too long.
 The conclusion should present a concise summary of the whole work and draw logical conclusions based on everything that was stated in the paper earlier.
 To get a high grade for this work, a student must ensure that the conclusion of his essay is logical, laconic and straight to the point.
 Here you can give the final characterization of your subjects, for example, stating some of their key qualities in comparison with each other.
 To fully complete your work, offer an overall significance statement that describes the importance of the research you have done and of the conclusions you have made!

 Sounds Like a Daunting Task?
 There is a Simple Solution!

 Do you believe that you will need essay help for this challenging assignment?
 Consider the option to request assistance from a tutoring service where professional editors will provide you with expert support.
-Hire a tutor from EssayHub is the best choice for those who do not want to bother themselves.
+Hire a essay writer from EssayHub is the best choice for those who want to pay for essay and do not want to bother themselves.
 Be confident in the fact that with the professional assistance of our service you will always get the best result!